Amsterdam Schiphol airport is very well connected by air links to the UK with around 100,000 seats per week available.

 has also introduced fees for checking luggage (max 23kg) on economy tickets though

-these are waived if you are a member of Flying Blue, their frequent flyer
+these are halved if you are a standard Ivory member of Flying Blue, their

-access.
-Note, unlike EasyJet and BA, KLM charges full-fare prices for one-way
+meal and lounge access.
+Note, unlike EasyJet and BA, KLM charges full-fare prices

 See our overview of Flying Blue